-Story begins on the 5th birthday of Jack, the boy who tells his story, his relationship with his mother whom he calls Ma and with whom he shares a small room, which is their entire world.
+The story begins on the 5th birthday of Jack, the boy who tells his story.
+His relationship with his mother whom he calls Ma and with whom he shares a small room, which is their entire world.
 There is a man who comes every night and brings food and other things for them.
 Only outside view is through a skylight on the roof.
-Now that he is five Ma starts telling him about Outside world which is real and they plan a rescue from the room.
+Now that he is five, Ma starts telling him about Outside world which is real.
+And they plan a rescue from the room.
 They do manage to rescue and then comes dealing with this big world outside.
-The plot is roughly inspired from a real life Fritzl case where a father kept his daughter captive for 24 years.
-Of course there can be an obvious story line of horrors of being captive and all kinds of impact it has those who are in captivity.
+The plot is roughly inspired by a real-life Fritzl case where a father kept his daughter captive for 24 years.
+Of course, there can be an obvious storyline of horrors of being captive.
+And all kinds of impact it has those who are in captivity.

-She tells you about the fun routine that the mother-son duo follow in their small enclosed world, the games they play, the exercises they do, creativity that they explore with their meager resources, songs they sing and how they fill their days.
-For the boy who is born in this Room, this is the only world he knows and everything in the room is a character and not just a utility – be it Table, Chair, Bed, Plant.
-She skillfully uses counting to depict the passage of time as well as a way of time pass for Jack and his Ma.
+She tells you about the fun routine that the mother-son duo follows in their small enclosed world.
+The games they play, the exercises they do.
+The creativity that they explore with their meager resources.
+Songs they sing and how they fill their days.
+For the boy who is born in this Room, this is the only world he knows.
+And everything in the room is a character and not just a utility – be it Table, Chair, Bed, Plant.
+She skillfully uses counting to depict the passage of time.
+As well as a way of time pass for Jack and his Ma.
 She beautifully portrays their planning to escape from the room that the boy thinks is an adventure.
 The part of the story when they escape is heart rendering and thankfully she does not stretch it too much.

-The way author has interpreted the story makes you think how there are silver linings in every cloud, how life is what we choose it to be, how attitude is what matters – no matter what your situation in life is, how wonder is most beautiful element that a human being can have.
-Through the small boy she also points out that the outside world that seems free is not really so, it comes with its own set of constraints – its rules, its conventions and even manners that you are expected to follow.
+The way author has interpreted the story makes you think how there are silver linings in every cloud, how life is what we choose it to be, how attitude is what matters, no matter what your situation in life is, how wonderful is a most beautiful element that a human being can have.
+Through the small boy, she also points out that the outside world that seems free is not really so, it comes with its own set of constraints – its rules, its conventions and even manners that you are expected to follow.

 I loved the way the story was closed.
 It was not just a logical but a psychological and an emotional closure also.
 A journey completed.